-German students often struggle to see when “viel” has an ending and when it doesn’t because they don’t understand the grammatical difference between adverbs and adjectives.
-In this post I will explain the difference so that you can make the right choice moving forward.
+German students often struggle to understand when “viel” has an ending and when it doesn’t because they aren't aware of the grammatical difference between adverbs and adjectives.
+In this post, a German tutor and native speaker with 25 years of teaching experience will explain the difference so that you can make the right choice moving forward.

 Let's look at some examples.

 (He worked a lot last week)